StephanieArgy/StephanieArgy.github.io/now.md

 * I'm doing coursework through [Treehouse](https://teamtreehouse.com/).
 (Right now, "jQuery Basics," soon to be followed by "Interactive Web Pages with JavaScript.")

-* I'm exploring learning paths that others have suggested, including the Resource Guide from the [Grace Hopper Academy](http://gracehopper.com/curriculum) and the [Front End Handbook](http://www.frontendhandbook.com/).
+* I'm exploring learning paths that others have recommended, including the Resource Guide from the [Grace Hopper Academy](http://gracehopper.com/curriculum) and the [Front End Handbook](http://www.frontendhandbook.com/).

 * I'm transcribing all my notes from the classes I took at Portland Code School and posting them <a href="../pcsnotes/">here</a>.